haronmunene/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17. A script that displays all the lines in the file /etc/passwd that do not contain the pattern “bin”
 18. A script that displays all lines of the file /etc/ssh/sshd_config starting with a letter and includes capital letters
 19. A script that replaces all characters A and c from input to Z and e respectively
+20. A script that removes all letters c and C from input